Multi-Purchase Behavior: Modeling, Estimation and Optimization: Introduction

 In the marketing literature, multi-choice models have appeared in the context of modeling purchase of products in multiple categories~\citep{seetharaman2005models} as well as in bundle choice modeling.
 Two types of choice models have been predominant here - the multivariate probit (MVP) and variants of the multivariate logit (MVL).
 Both of these models are based on the \emph{random utility theory}.
 The earliest variation of MVL was proposed in \cite{cox1972analysis} and has been used and improved upon in various subsequent works such as \cite{russell2000analysis} and \cite{singh2005modeling}.
 In bundle choice modeling~\citep{mccardle2007bundling}, consumer choice is modeled at the level of product bundles instead of the category of products.
-Both the MVL variants ~\citep{kopalle1999role} and the MVP model have also been considered for this task.
-Recently, neural network based multi-choice models have also been proposed~\citep{yang2019examining} to capture multi-purchase behavior.
+Both MVL variants~\citep{kopalle1999role} and the MVP model have also been considered for this task.
+Recently, neural network based multi-choice models have also been proposed~\citep{yang2019examining} \ to capture multi-purchase behavior.
 While they are able to fit observed data much better than the parametric models considered here, the resulting recommendation set optimization problems become quickly intractable due to lack of structure.
 Even with parametric models (such as ours), the optimization problems tend to be NP-hard, and in this paper, we devote significant effort to tame this complexity to make recommendation set computations scalable.
-A distinct problem that parallels our work is that of bundle pricing and optimization, where instead of computing recommendation sets that take choice behavior into account, one models how to price groups of products to maximize sales and revenue, see~\cite{ettl2020data} and references therein.

-A key prior work is by ~\cite{benson2018discrete} who propose a MVL variant, which we refer to as the Mixture Multi-Choice (\ucm) model.
+A key prior work is by~\cite{benson2018discrete} who propose a MVL variant, which we refer to as the Mixture Multi-Choice (\ucm) model.
 This model assumes that the mean utility of any subset of products is the sum of the utilities of each product in the subset and an optional correction term.
 By limiting the number of sets which receive a correction, this model can have a sparse parameterization.
 A crucial drawback of this model is that the random variables that affect the probability of choosing bundles with overlapping products are assumed independent.